 A few lines on the lines

 When it comes to cut lines the most important thing is to keep it simple.
-Remember these tips, and before you know it, you’ll be a sticker pro.
-As the saying goes, give a man a sticker and he’ll worry endlessly about the right place to stick it.
-Teach a man how to create cut lines and he’ll become an adhesive nightmare.
-Or something like that.
+Remember these tips, and before you know it, you’ll be a cut line pro – there will be no holding you back.

 - Use a singular, solid line around your image(s) (not a shape).